learn-co-curriculum/phase-0-macos-env-introduction/README.md

 * During the environment setup, you will be spending a lot of time in the "Ubuntu" application.
-* As much as possible, copy and paste commands that we ask you to run there instead of typing by hand, to try to prevent environment setup issues.
+* As much as possible, copy and paste commands that we ask you to run there instead of typing by hand to prevent environment setup issues.
 * Specific keys that you need to press will be surrounded by  `<` `>` (for example, `<Shift>`, `<Space>`, `<Enter>`).
 * You will need to be comfortable switching between windows; we will primarily